Treatments for Chronic Myelogenous Leukemia

 What if TKIs Don’t Work?

-Chemotherapy kills abnormal cells in the body, but it isn't as effective for CML as it is for other types of leukemia.
-It's usually reserved for patients in blast crisis, a phase when infections and bleeding are common and can be life-threatening.
+Chemotherapy.
+Itkills the abnormal cells in your body, but it doesn't work as well for CML as other types of leukemia.
+It's usually used if you're in the "blast" phase of the disease, a period when infections and bleeding are common and can be life-threatening.

-Allogeneic stem cell transplant is the only potential cure for CML.
-It replaces abnormal white blood cells with stem cells from a matched donor and results in healthy blood cells being made.
-But there are serious risks, including graft-versus-host disease, called GVHD.
-This happens when new stem cells attack the body.
+Allogeneic stem cell transplant.
+It's the only potential cure.
+The procedure is usually done if you're young and don't have any medical issues besides CML.
+It replaces abnormal white blood cells with stem cells you get from a donor and lets your body make healthy blood cells.
+But there are serious risks, including a disease called GVHD (graft-versus-host disease).
+When this happens, the new stem cells attack your normal cells by mistake.

-If other treatments don't work, experimental treatment may be an option.
-Researchers test new therapies in clinical trials, which could give you access to cutting-edge treatments not yet available to the general public.
+If other treatments don't work, an experimental drug may be an option.
+Researchers test new therapies in clinical trials, which could give you access to cutting-edge treatment not yet available to the general public.
 To find out more, talk to your doctor.